mahnoorsaeeddevops/to-do-list/README.md

 ## Reflection

-Trickiest part: Getting used to the Docker development loop —editing code doesn't update a running container, since images are snapshots.
+Trickiest part: Getting used to the Docker development loop editing code doesn't update a running container, since images are snapshots.
 I had to rebuild and restart the container after every change before retesting.

 Why I made these choices: In-memory storage since no database was required, and Express because it keeps routing simple and readable.
 I copy package.json before the source code in the Dockerfile so the npm install layer stays cached across rebuilds.